Noise-Tolerant Learning for Audio-Visual Action Recognition: Experiments

 \item For the audio-visual action recognition task, it's more challenging to learn under asymmetric noisy labels.
 But asymmetric label noise has less effect on clip-level top-5 accuracy.

 \item The existence of noisy correspondence affects anti-interference performance of audio-visual action recognition methods to noisy labels.
 On the one hand, it will increase the difficulty of the task, which makes methods more easier to overfit.
-On the other hand, some existing audio-visual learning methods enforce the agreement between multiple modalities(\eg, XDC* and MRL), which may lead to sub-optimal results.
+On the other hand, some existing audio-visual learning methods enforce the agreement between multiple modalities (\eg, XDC* and MRL), which may lead to sub-optimal results.
+Thanks to the effective noise estimation component, our method could learn robust features against noisy correspondence.

 \item Our approach shows better performance and stability than other audio-visual action recognition methods, especially in the case of high-level noise. \end{itemize}